washingtonstateuniversity/WSUWP-Build-Plugins-Public/shortcode-ui/readme.txt

 We've removed the compatibility shim for the magical `content` attribute.
 If you were using this to support editing inner content, you'll need to change your UI registration to use `inner_content`.

 == Changelog ==

+= 0.7.1 (December 16, 2016) =
+* Change shortcode formatting to add a space before the self-closing trailing slash.
+* Fix alignment of attachment previews with long filenames.
+* Bug fix: Set an initial value on select fields (previously, no value would be set for a select field unless the user interacts with the field).
+* Enhancement/fix: Reuse one copy of the media modal and reset its state upon closing, rather than creating duplicate markup each time the modal is accessed.
+* Compatability: Uses "full" version of select2.js 4.0.3 to prevent plugin conflicts with other plugins which expect the full version to be enqueued.
+* Compatability: Add `SELECT2_NOCONFLICT` flag to load Select2 in a unique namespace to prevent conflicts with other plugins which are loading select2.js version 3.
+* Added Norwegian translation.
+* Multiple coding style fixes.

 = 0.7.0 (November 18, 2016) =
 * Adds "Add post element" button to media buttons - one click to open the shortcode list, rather than clicking "Add media" button and then finding "insert post element" in the menu.